By Fizzah Usama

-You must ensure that you keep on top of a plethora of HR and WHS priorities, updates and renewals.
+You must ensure that you keep on top of your HR and WHS obligations.
+You should invest time in regular updates of your processes and documents.
+This includes up-to-date training of your HR and WHS personnel.

 You can also run reports across the HR and WHS Checklist Processes to see what’s been completed and whether any actions are still outstanding.
-And you can keep important records up-to-date by viewing which documents have expired or will be up for expiry.
+You can keep important records up to date by viewing which documents have expired or will be up for expiry.

-How current is your hazard and incident/accident register?
+How current is your hazard and incident or accident register?

 Check any controls have been put in place and consider getting an independent review of your registers to identify any new controls or actions that may assist in improving workplace safety.